Waheed Alli, Baron Alli: Politics

 Alli joined the Labour Party at the persuasion of his neighbour Emily Thornberry, to whom he remains close.
 He is also close to Anji Hunter, Director of Government Relations in Tony Blair's first government.
-Prime Minister Blair used him for years as a means to help him reach out to a younger generation (aka "yoof culture"), and as such he is considered one of "Tony's Cronies".
+Prime Minister Blair used him for years as a means to help him reach out to a younger generation (aka "youth subculture").
 He was made a life peer as Baron Alli, of Norbury in the London Borough of Croydon, on 18 July 1998 at the age of 34, becoming the youngest and the first openly gay peer in Parliament.
 He sits on the Labour benches in the House of Lords.
 The BBC summarised his appointment as "the antithesis of the stereotypical 'establishment' peer – young, Asian and from the world of media and entertainment".

+He maintains ties with his Caribbean roots, both with other British-Guyanese politicians such as Valerie Amos and Trevor Phillips, and with President Bharrat Jagdeo.

 Alli has used his political position to argue for gay rights.
 He spearheaded the campaign to repeal Section 28.
 He advocated lowering the age of consent for homosexuals from 18 to 16, equal to heterosexuals; this eventually became law as the Sexual Offences (Amendment) Act 2000.
 It was during a heated exchange with conservative opponents, led by Baroness Young, that he informed his fellow peers that he was gay.
 In April 1999, he said in a speech, "I have never been confused about my sexuality.
 I have been confused about the way I am treated as a result of it.
 The only confusion lies in the prejudice shown, some of it tonight [i.e. in the House], and much of it enshrined in the law."

-In 2006, he participated the International Conference on LGBT Human Rights adopting Declaration of Montreal and in 2009, he spearheaded an effort to repeal clauses in the Civil Partnership Act 2004 which prohibited religious institutions from conducting the ceremonies on their premises.
+In 2006, he participated in the International Conference on LGBT Human Rights adopting the Declaration of Montreal and in 2009, he spearheaded an effort to repeal clauses in the Civil Partnership Act 2004 which prohibited religious institutions from conducting the ceremonies on their premises.
 This campaign culminated in a bipartisan amendment, which became part of the Equality Act 2010.
 He influenced the draft Communications Bill in 2003.

-Other activities
+Under the leadership of Keir Starmer, Alli has led the Labour Party's fundraising efforts.
+In 2024, The Guardian reported that Alli had donated £500,000 to the party since 2020, as well as giving Starmer personal donations worth over £50,000.